President and Cofounder

 Stephanie has a wide range of field experience as an environmental scientist and a MS in Environmental Science.
 She has a unique blend of skills that allows her to conduct both biological and botanical surveys.
 With her rare understanding of causal relationships due to her expertise in collection and analysis of field data, she specializes in assessments of how environmental conditions affect the biological and botanical health of an area.
 This quality results in exceptional assessments and recommendations for our clients.
 She has worked throughout the Pacific Northwest, Alaska, Montana and California.
 She has conducted numerous noxious weed surveys and landscape-level projects and is well-versed in survey, inventory and delineation protocols.
 She is an expert at soils and vegetation analysis.
 Education includes certification by the Army Corps of Engineers to delineate wetlands, numerous TES survey protocols, USFS Foliar Distress Identification, forestry practices, NW Forest Plan, a BS in Environmental Science from Oregon State University and a MS in Environmental Science from Western Washington University.

 Since joining the team in 2013, Joe has contributed his knowledge to a variety of projects at Turnstone including botanical studies, forest inventory, wildlife surveys and wetland delineations.
 Joe's extensive understanding of the flora, fauna and habitats of the Pacific Northwest allow him the versatility to contribute to collaborative interdisciplinary studies.
 His botanical experience includes rare plant surveys, vegetation monitoring for the University of Washington and the Washington Department of Transportation, as well as outgrow propagation projects for endangered plant species.
 He is extremely well-versed in the flora of the Pacific Northwest and Rocky Mountain states and has led plant identification and taxonomy classes in a laboratory setting.
 Joe is a member of the Native Plant Society of Oregon and the Society of Wetland Scientists.
-Joe has earned a professional certification in wetland delineation from Portland State University and holds a Wetland Professional in Training Certification and is on track to gain his Professional Wetland Scientist status at the beginning of 2017.
+Joe has earned a professional certification in wetland delineation from Portland State University and holds a Wetland Professional in Training Certification.
 During his time with Turnstone, Joe has delineated over 300 wetland areas in Oregon and Washington.
 Joe earned his Bachelor of Science from Evergreen State College, where he studied botany and vegetation ecology.

 Sarah combines a strong background in management information systems with broad experience in the fisheries and wildlife field to bring valuable skills and expertise to Turnstone.
 She earned a Bachelor of Science in Management Information Systems in 2005 and Bachelor of Science in Fisheries and Wildlife in 2009 from Oregon State University.
 Since joining Turnstone in 2010, she has conducted surveys for and coordinated projects involving several wildlife species including the northern spotted owl, great gray owl, marbled murrelet, bald eagle, streaked horned lark, peregrine falcon, and a variety of fish and amphibian species.
 She is an expert in data management and programming, and provides GIS and technical support for a variety of projects including wildlife inventories, wetland delineations, impact and habitat analyses, and permitting.